biolisp/biolisp.github.io/index.md

 ### Lisp quotes

-> Lisp is worth learning for the profound enlightenment
+> "Lisp is worth learning for the profound enlightenment
 > experience you will have when you finally get it; that
 > experience will make you a better programmer for the
 > rest of your days, even if you never actually use Lisp
-> itself a lot." --Eric Raymond, "How to Become a Hacker"
+> itself a lot."
+> --Eric Raymond, "How to Become a Hacker"

+> "Lisp has jokingly been called 'the most intelligent way
+> to misuse a computer'.
+I think that description is a great
+> compliment because it transmits the full flavor of liberation:
+> it has assisted a number of our most gifted fellow humans in
+> thinking previously impossible thoughts."
+> --Edsger Dijkstra, CACM, 15:10

 ### Recent News